bobgreenshields/rivers-of-blood/locs/Fallcrest.md

 #### Moonstone Keep (8)

-The seat of Lord Warden Faren Markelhay, Moonstone Keep is an old castle that sits atop a steep-sided hill overlooking the town.
+The seat of Lord Warden [[Faren Markelhay]], Moonstone Keep is an old castle that sits atop a steep-sided hill overlooking the town.
 The outer bailey includes barracks housing up to sixty Fallcrest guards.
 At any given time about twenty or so are off-duty.
 Other buildings in the courtyard include a stable, an armory, a chapel, a smithy, and several storehouses.
 The keep is the large D-shaped building at the north end of the castle.
-Faren Markelhay is a balding, middle-aged human with a keen mind and a dry wit.
-He is a busy man and sees to local matters personally, so adventurers calling on him are likely to wait a long time for a short interview.
-However, he is eager for news of other towns in the Vale (and farther lands as well) and never turns away someone who brings him news or waits to see him.

 #### The Tombwood (9)